 Living a Jewish life in Tasmania certainly has its challenges, but there are many compensations.
 Apart from enjoying our clean air, beautiful scenery, historic townscapes, and lower property prices, you get to make an active commitment to being Jewish.
 The congregation doesn’t employ a rabbi, which means there’s a strong do-it-yourself spirit in the community, and support and help are readily to hand.

-Otherwise, many Jewish services and consumer items taken for granted in larger communities take a bit of organising.
+Many Jewish services and consumer items taken for granted in larger communities take a bit of organising.
 In particular:

 Until recently, when the fishery protection regulations changed, it wasn’t even possible to import bottled schmaltz herrings!